 Coffee mirrors are a simple tool.
 There are four main things you need to look out for when buying one.

-• Build quality: these tools are simple in nature, but it's still annoying paying $30 bucks if a tool that breaks easily or comes broken.
-Look out for mirrors that have good reviews and build quality like my top pick the Normcore
+- Build quality: these tools are simple in nature, but it's still annoying paying $30 bucks for a tool that breaks easily or comes broken.
+Look out for mirrors that have good reviews and build quality like my top pick the Normcore.

-• Magnetic: a magnetic espresso shot mirror is a must in my opinion.
-As you want to avoid accidently knocks when making your espresso, or for the mirror to vibrate away when your pump is turned on, ruining your angle.
-A nice magnet ensures that the mirror stays in place.
-In alternate, you should grab one with a heavy base so it stays still.
+- Magnetic: a magnetic espresso shot mirror is a must in my opinion.
+As you want to avoid accidently knocking it over when making espresso, or for the mirror to vibrate away when your pump is turned on - ruining your angle.
+A good magnet ensures that the mirror stays in place.
+In alternate, grab one with a heavy base so it stays still.

 DIY espresso shot mirror